veltzer/keynote/README.txt

 Keynote is a whole new way of thinking about slide shows.

-Instead of writing slides inside some big bloat like open office you write your slides in a nice, clean, concise, XML files with almost no regard to presentation and only to content.
+Instead of writing slides inside some big bloat like open office you write your slides in nice, clean, concise, XML files with almost no regard to presentation and only to content.
 You then get to see them inside your browser.
 I plan, and have started work on, conversion tools from keynote/XML